mtxslv/ml-course-EEC2318/on-feature-engineering.md

 - Before feeding data to models, scale them to similar ranges.
 If data is skewed, you can log-transform them.
 And at last, keep checking for statistics in prod to be sure they do not differ too much from training data's.
 - Discretization may not help that much.
 But it may be important to know it exists.
 - Categories change over time.
 To account for varying categories, consider using customized hashing functions.
+- Crossing features models nonlinear relationships in the expense of blowing the feature space up.
+- Positional embedding uses vactors instead of numbers because the neural net work better with the former.